clarkgrubb/data-tools/README.md

 ## utf-8

-The `dt utf8-viewer` *data tool* provides an easy way to determine the Unicode points of a sequence of UTF-8 bytes.
+The `utf8-viewer` *data tool* provides an easy way to determine the Unicode points of a sequence of UTF-8 bytes.

-    $ dt utf8-viewer foo.txt
+    $ utf8-viewer foo.txt

 If you want to see the character for a Unicode point, use `printf`: